Communities

 I honestly have no idea how that makes sense.
 Maybe I'm too used to computers.
 I just don't find that to be realistic.
 I'm aware certain people struggle with computers, and might already know how to send a file over e-mail, for instance, but under no circumstance does that seem simpler than tapping the image upload button in the editor.
 It's far more complicated.

-manassehkatz‭ wrote 6 months ago
+manassehkatz‭ wrote about 1 year ago

 The issue isn't so much transfer time (it is a one-time thing if compression is done immediately after transfer) as it is storage space.
 Storage space is a lot cheaper than it used to be, but some limit is necessary for both economic and practical reasons.
 An awful lot of people take pictures on their phones and have no idea how to do anything with the pictures except what the phone makes it trivially easy to do.
 Typically that means: email, text, WhatsApp, etc. where the phone (Android or iOS) "knows" certain things to do and can feed a saved picture into another application.
 But the image upload button inside a web page works differently and for a lot of people figuring out how to browse/find their pictures is not so easy.